CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 envelope your oscillator will just run forever, which most people don't find musically pleasing!

-Here's an envelope from the Logic Pro Vintage Synth plugin:
+Here's an envelope from the Logic Pro Retro Synth plugin, which is similar to the envelopes you'll find on many non-modular keyboard synthesizers:

 <figure class="">
 <a href="/images/synth/LogicProVintageSynthAmpEG.png">
 <img src="/images/synth/LogicProVintageSynthAmpEG.png" loading="lazy" width="400px" alt="The AMP ENV from Logic Pro.
 We can see an attack, decay, sustain, and release setting on a visual graph.
 There is a volume slider to the right.">
 </a>
-<figcaption>Vintage Synth Amp Env</figcaption>
+<figcaption>Retro Synth Amp Env</figcaption>
 </figure>

-This looks superficially similar to the VCA that we'll be building, but it differs in some important aspects:
+This looks superficially similar to the envelope generator that we'll be building, but it differs in some important aspects:

-* The Vintage Synth "envelope" is really more equivalent to a modular EG, VCA, and Mixer all wired together.
+* The Retro Synth "envelope" is really more equivalent to a modular EG, VCA, and Mixer all wired together.
 There is some complexity hidden here.
-* The Vintage Synth envelope shown here is for amplitude (note volume) control _only._ (Vintage Synth has a separate envelope which is hard-wired to filter cutoff or VCO pitch.)
-If you wanted to use an EG to modulate some other control, such as the effect mix, well, you can't do that in Vintage Synth.
+* The Retro Synth envelope shown here is for amplitude (note volume) control _only._ (Retro Synth has a separate envelope which is hard-wired to filter cutoff or VCO pitch.)
+If you wanted to use an EG to modulate some other control, such as the effect mix, well, you can't do that in Retro Synth.
+The EG module, on the other hand, can be connected to any other module with a CV input.
-* It's possible to have a slow attack followed by a slow decay.
-As we'll see, the mki x es.EDU module can't do this, because it would have made the circuit substantially more complex.
+* With the Retro Synth envelope i's possible to have a slow attack followed by a slow decay.
+As we'll see, the mki x es.EDU module can't do this, because it would have made the circuit more complex.
+* The Retro Synth envelope's attack, decay, and release rate controls are linear; the attack, for example, increases as a straight line.
+The mki x es.EDU envelope generator, on the other hand, follows a curve, which looks approximately logarithmic.
+Both sound fine, but you'll hear the difference, especially with a slow setting.

-I chose this comparison because Vintage Synth is a very simple plugin.
+I chose this comparison because Retro Synth is a very simple plugin.
 Other plugins such as Alchemy allow you to add an arbitrary number of envelopes routed to any parameter on the synth, having very complex shapes.
 That would be a huge digression here.